ravikiranvs/generator-servicenow-reactjs/Readme.md

 ```
 ##Deploying to ServiceNow
 * The JS files are copied into the `UI Scripts` table.
-* All the CSS files are bundled and copyed into the `Style Sheet` table
+* All the CSS files are bundled and copied into the `Style Sheet` table

 ```
 $ gulp deploy